The Ionian coast of southern Italy

-Crotone, its province, and the Magna Grecia Park project
+and Magna Grecia Park

 a catalyst for the entire region and all its economic and social sectors.